andmatand/midi-to-pico8/README.md

 * [python3-midi-parser](https://github.com/akionux/python3-midi-parser)

 ## To Do List
-These are things that are totally unimplemented now but that I probably will try to implement in the future:
+These are things that are totally unimplemented now but that I may try to implement in the future:
 * An automatic best guess MIDI-instrument-to-PICO-8-waveform mapping table
-* Automatic or manual combination of multiple tracks into one (in places where both are not playing notes at the same time)
+* Automatic combination of multiple tracks into one (in places where both are not playing notes at the same time)
 * MIDI file type 0 support
 * Drums (channel 10) support
 * Tempo changes during the song